Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 This is a very typical scenario for "classically" designed object-oriented software.
 You'll probably find it extremely familiar if you have experience working on code that follows the [n-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture) or any other similar pattern.

-If we consider this relationship from a standpoint of purity, we'll notice that the entire call chain shown previously is impure.
+If we consider this relationship from a standpoint of purity, we'll also notice that the entire call chain is impure.
 And while for `LocationProvider` it makes sense because it performs non-deterministic I/O, the `SolarCalculator` is impure only due to its dependency on the former.

 That design is not ideal, because we lose out on the benefits of pure functions without really getting anything in return.
 Now if we wanted to, for example, test `SolarCalculator.GetSolarTimesAsync` in isolation, we would only be able do that with the help of an autotelic abstraction and a mock object, which is not desirable.